Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Best for: Homes with Ring doorbells

 The X8S upgrade of Honeywell is a huge upgrade.
-The 5-inch screen displays live video of compatible ring and first alert doorbells.
+It is one of the best smart thermostat that the 5-inch screen displays live video of compatible ring and first alert doorbells.
 Communicate with guests at the press of a button.
 That’s genuinely useful.

 Pros